ComputationalPhysiology/pulse_adjoint/README.md

 ## Note
 This is a full rewriting of the code in the [following repo](https://github.com/ComputationalPhysiology/pulse_adjoint).
-Note that the version in this repo is experimental an might contains several bugs.
+Note that the version in this repo is experimental and might contain several bugs.
 If you encounter bugs we would appreciate if you could file an issue.

 ## Installation